kinged007/telegram-summarizer/README.md

 # Use mock mode for testing (no API call)
 python summarize.py --chats -1001234567890 --mock

+# Use a predefined job template from Templates.txt
+python summarize.py --job DailyUpdate
 ```

 ### Using Templates.txt

-You can use the `Templates.txt` file to store chat names and prompt templates.
-This allows you to use friendly names instead of numeric IDs when running the script, and to use predefined prompt templates.
+You can use the `Templates.txt` file to store chat names, prompt templates, and job templates.
+This allows you to use friendly names instead of numeric IDs when running the script, use predefined prompt templates, and create reusable job configurations.

 The Templates.txt file uses a simple key-value format with prefixes:
 ```
 # Comments start with #
 chat:ChatName=ChatID
 prompt:TemplateName=Template Text
+job:JobName=--argument1 value1 --argument2 value2
 ```

 For example: